lowagner/pynances/README.md

 This is a nice user interface to mbf.py, which allows you to edit your bills and income directly, as well as see your finances visually.

+When you first enter pynances.py, you can go through the Category list by using arrow up/down keys, or by hitting k,j keys.
+Press tab to switch to the Account list, which you can navigate similarly.

 You can exit pynances.py by hitting escape, or by getting to the command line and typing any word that starts with q.
 E.g. quit.

 You can access the pynances command line by hitting :, ;, or /.

-Available commands at the command line (accessible by hitting :, ;, or /):
+Available commands:

 + e(dit) ASDF - edit the file ASDF in the current YYYY/mm directory.